 We regularly garnish cocktails with these Italian cherries and add them to bowls of vanilla ice cream.
 We also use the ebony orbs in food recipes and on cheese plates.

 The first step in our Brooklyn recipe is to measure the four liquors.
-We like to use a Japanese jigger in this and other cocktail recipes to ensure accurate measurements and clean pours.
+We use a Japanese jigger in this and other cocktail recipes to ensure accurate measurements and clean pours.

 Pour the liquors directly into a mixing glass after you measure each.